 Ancient TraditionThe Vedic tradition is centered on worship of Krishna, the “cowherd boy,” and the cow as “Mother.”
 India’s ancient Vedic culture has existed on cow’s milk for tens of thousands of years.
 Milk is and always will be an integral part of that culture.
 History has proven that cultures can survive for thousands of years and their people live long, healthy lives when there is a symbiotic relationship between humans and animals.
 Hundreds of millions of Hindus have used dairy products for many thousands of years, lending credibility to the notion that dairy products can be safe to consume.
 To ignore this fact is to allow ourselves to be blinded by our reluctance to even consider evidence that challenges our own personal convictions and the current medical belief.

 All Milk is Not the SameIt is important to keep in mind that milk from each different source is unique; that is, cow’s milk and human milk are not one and the same.
 Taken further, the milk that a brown cow produces is different from that of a spotted cow, and within each herd, every individual cow has the ability to produce a unique blend of milk for its calf.
-Similarly, even among breast-feeding women, the milk that each woman produces is not exactly the same.
+Similarly, even among breastfeeding women, the milk that each woman produces is not exactly the same.
 By nature’s wondrous design, the milk that a mother produces for her child is perfectly suited to that child.
-Amazingly, even while breast-feeding, a mother’s milk can change according to the needs of the child!
+Amazingly, even while breastfeeding, a mother’s milk can change according to the needs of the child!
 Obviously, a more subtle influence is present here—the influence of love.
 In the same way, if a cow is loved and protected, the milk it offers to humans will most certainly be uniquely beneficial.
 On the other hand, the commercial milk that comes from mistreated and diseased cows is certainly very harmful as is clearly evident from the numerous medical studies on commercial milk consumption.
 On this point, it is important to note that ALL dairy research is conducted on commercial milk only.

 Vegan and the VEDAS

 The founder of ISKCON and the inspiration behind the Food for Life program, Swami Prabhupada was not vegan and was probably not even aware that such a diet existed.
 However, although there is substantial support both from Prabhupada’s teachings and the Vedic literature about the benefits of consuming dairy, the fact remains that a large percentage of the world population are lactose intolerant.
 Lactose intolerance is the inability to metabolize lactose, because of a lack of the required enzyme lactase in the digestive system.
 It is estimated that 75% of adults worldwide show some decrease in lactase activity during adulthood.
 The frequency of decreased lactase activity ranges from as little as 5% in northern Europe, up to 71% for Sicily, to more than 90% in some African and Asian countries.
-When the Vedas were originally spoken this was most probably not the case, and of course there was no such thing as milk contaminated with growth hormones and antibiotics, etc.
+When the Vedas were originally spoken this was most probably not the case, and, of course, there was no such thing as milk contaminated with growth hormones and antibiotics, etc.

-In the broadest use of the word, ahimsa refers to a lifestyle of peace, and is most popularly connected with Gandhi’s civil disobedience movement of the 1930s.
+In the broadest use of the word, ahimsa refers to a lifestyle of peace and is most popularly connected with Gandhi’s civil disobedience movement of the 1930s.
 However, in the modern context, ahimsa is typically tied exclusively to diet and has been popularized by Eastern spiritual movements like the Hare Krishnas (ISKCON).
 However, somewhat ironically, these same peace-loving Eastern spiritual groups have received criticism from the vegan community for their inconsistency to practice the path of ahimsa.
 Their use of commercial dairy and its ties to the exploitation of cows is a case in point.

 Many members have addressed this issue to the ISKCON Governing Body Commission over years and they are now starting to listen.
-Last year, resolutions were passed by the European leadership to minimise the use of commercial dairy and for ISKCON temples to seek ahimsa dairy, per the order of the founder, Srila Prabhupada.
-The European leaders overwhelmingly voted to source better quality milk for their temples and not one vote was cast in favour of continuing the current status quo.
+Last year, resolutions were passed by the European leadership to minimize the use of commercial dairy and for ISKCON temples to seek ahimsa dairy, per the order of the founder, Srila Prabhupada.
+The European leaders overwhelmingly voted to source better quality milk for their temples and not one vote was cast in favor of continuing the current status quo.

 Since the yoga path is all about connection with our higher self and God, it follows that a food yogi (which should naturally include all ISKCON members) should walk a path of (ahimsa) non-violence, by respecting all living beings and gearing all of their thoughts, words and deeds towards a peaceful outcome.
 The ahimsa path is much more than peaceful intention; it necessitates an awareness of the spiritual equality of all beings.
 This awareness naturally manifests in one’s choice of food and that obviously includes evaluating the quality of the dairy one may wish to consume.
 Quite simply, one is taken by force from an abused cow while the other is given with love by a protected cow.
 In other words, this is the ONLY kind of milk that could ever be considered “ahimsa.”